Message from the Anesthesiology Residency Director

 Our diverse patient population and excellence in complex surgical procedures makes Lahey an excellent place for training in Anesthesiology.
 We are a national leader in liver transplants, urologic oncology, colorectal and catheter based cardiac procedures, just to name a few.

 The fundamental clinical skills year is designed to prepare the candidate for a residency in Anesthesiology and, after satisfactory performance, he/she would progress to the CA-1 year.
 A passing score on the USMLE Step 3 is required to continue residency as a CA 1.
+A passing score on the Comlex 3 is required by DO residents to continue residency as a CA1.
 In the CA1-CA3 years, residents rotate through subspecialties such as acute pain, regional, neuro and cardiothoracic anesthesia giving them strong exposure to all aspects of anesthetic care.
-The Obstetrics and Pediatrics rotations are at the renowned Brigham and Women’s Hospital and Boston Children’s Hospital, located in Boston, MA.
+Our Obstetrics and Pediatrics rotations take place at the renowned Brigham and Women’s Hospital (BWH) and Boston Children’s Hospital (BCH) in Boston.

-Also easily accessible to Burlington, are vacation destinations such as Cape Cod, Martha’s Vineyard, Rhode Island, Maine, Canada, and New York City.
+Vacation destinations such as Cape Cod, Martha’s Vineyard, Rhode Island, Maine, Canada and New York City are also easily accessible from Burlington.
 The Greater Boston area is a great place to live, work and play.

 We welcome your application.
 If you have any questions, please contact us.